• Skip to primary navigation

 • These are likely all ingredients you already have in your kitchen!
 Isn't it great when that happens?

-If you haven't baked with maple syrup a ton, you might be wondering what kind works best.
-I would say any pure maple syrup would work well here -- we definitely don't want to use artificially sweet breakfast syrup, so do make sure you're using pure maple syrup.
+• Maple syrup: Any pure maple syrup would work well here.
+We definitely don't want to use artificially sweet breakfast syrup.
 There should be no added ingredients.
 This is one of my favorites.

-We will want to chill the dough for a couple of hours before baking.
-These maple cookies will still spread a little even after chilling, because there is quite a bit of liquid in them, but not too much -- just enough to make them nice and soft and chewy!
+STEP FIVE: We will want to chill the dough for a couple of hours before baking.
+These maple sugar cookies will still spread even after chilling, because there is quite a bit of liquid in them, but not too much -- just enough to make them nice and soft and chewy!
 But be sure to space them out a few inches on the baking sheet, just to be safe.

 • This goes for all of my recipes: weigh your flour using a kitchen scale whenever possible!
 This way, you'll know you're using the exact amount that the recipe calls for (in this case it's 222 grams).
 Too much flour will change the texture of your cookies.